 A bronze alloy usually consisting of 80% copper and 20% tin.
 In large bells the percentage of tin is usually less, 18% to 19%; in smaller bells it is usually higher, 22% to 23%.

-Wheel mounted on yoke of a swinging bell in order to facilitate swinging.
-All existing bell wheels of wood or cast iron must be replaced with a Verdin rolled channel steel wheel.
+Wheel mounted on yoke of a swinging bell to facilitate swinging.
+Bell wheels of wood or cast iron must be replaced with a Verdin rolled channel steel wheel.
 If the customers have constructed their own wheel, it must have a 2” groove in it; no other wheel can be used.

 The shape of a bell